thedavidhanks/market-stream/README.md

-This project gets 1 min bars from alpaca and writes them to a database.
+This project gets 1 min bars and real-time data from alpaca and writes them to a database.

 # Installation

+1. Start the container.
+This project utilizes Dev Containers extension for Visual Studio Code.
+If you're running VS code start up is as follows.
+- Start Docker Desktop
+- In VS Code, install Dev Containers extension
+- Open this project in VS code
+- F1 `Dev Containers: Rebuild Container`
+If you're not running VS code, this project runs Python 3.12.
+Python module version can be found in .devcontainer.

-1. Create a postgreSQL database
+2. Create a postgreSQL database

-2. Install the TimescaleDB extension
+3. Install the TimescaleDB extension

-3. Create the tables.
+4. Create the tables.

 ```
 CREATE TABLE stocks_real_time (